CJBok/SDV-Mods/CJBItemSpawner/README.md

-﻿**CJB Item Spawner** is a [Stardew Valley](http://stardewvalley.net/) mod that lets you spawn items with just a few clicks:
+**CJB Item Spawner** is a [Stardew Valley](http://stardewvalley.net/) mod that lets you spawn items with just a few clicks:

 ![](screenshot.png)

 Compatible with Stardew Valley 1.3+ on Linux, Mac, and Windows.
-Translated into Chinese, German, English, French, Korean, Portuguese, Russian, and Spanish.
+Translated into Chinese, English, French, German, Japanese, Korean, Portuguese, Russian, and Spanish.

 ## Install
 1. [Install the latest version of SMAPI](https://smapi.io/).